 Look for teapot pattern to the east of Scorpius, complete with handle, lid, and spout.
 Tea pouring from the spout would indicate the direction of the center of Milky Way, and the entire constellation is rich with many stars.
 Try binoculars in the area where clusters gather like steam rising from the teapot.

-Sagittarius was a Centaur, the wise Chiron (KIGH-ron), teacher of Hercules and brave in battle.
+Centaur, half-man and half-horse, shooting an arrow.
 If you cannot see a creature half-man and half-horse in these stars, then try looking for a teapot.
 Four stars make the pot...
 Two stars form a handle...
 One star is a lid...
 And the tip of the bowman’s arrow makes a spout.

 The sun is in Sagittarius at its southernmost point, the winter solstice.